 The disposal of the bodies was botched even further.
 First the truck broke down then the sunken mine shaft they’d chosen as a grave proved too shallow.
 To Yurovsky’s dismay, the thoroughly drunk Peter Yermakov, who had organized the burial, had only brought one shovel.
 After stripping the corpses they tried to collapse the mine with hand grenades but this was ineffective.
 The bodies floated in the muddy water.

 The following night Yurovsky and his men returned to relocate the bodies to a deeper, and more discrete mineshaft.
 The truck broke down again in the muddy bog however so, with dawn approaching, the murderers resolved to bury them on the spot.
 A 60 centimetre grave was dug and, to fit the cadavers, Yurovsky’s men doused them in sulfuric acid, tried to burn them and used their rifle butts to crush the skulls into the pit.
 By 6AM the grave was sealed and the sordid affair complete.

 Porosenkov Log, where the Romanovs were buried

 Was it justified?
 Nicholas II, despite being a family man, was an incompetent and tyrannical ruler with little regard for his subjects.
-His suppression of the attempted 1905 Revolution and disastrous campaigns in the Russo Japanese and First World Wars cost thousands of Russian lives.
+His suppression of the 1905 Revolution and disastrous campaigns in the Russo-Japanese and First World wars cost thousands of Russian lives.
 Alexandra too, was despised by the Russian people, for her paranoia and relationship with the mad monk Rasputin.